 Unlike Phoenix, Raze, or Jett, Reyna’s abilities revolve around her surviving a long time.
 Dismiss and Devour are solely self-preservation methods, and Empress gives Reyna buffs.
 She is scary on her own, but when you’re in a game that’s about teamwork, these abilities aren’t enough on their own to be effective.

 If you’re got a big old plan you want to execute, Viper is your agent, otherwise you’re going to need to rely on someone else.
+It’s a real shame because aesthetically Viper is one of Valorant’s coolest characters, but she’s very much style over substance.

 And that’s that.
 If you’re planning on making your way all the way to Radiant in Valorant ranked, then you’re definitely going to need to get to grips with different agents.
 Obviously the meta will change with each and every update, so make sure you check back here to see where the game’s agents place in the future.